SusanDoggie/curlyjs/README.md

-# TinyTemplate
+# curlyjs

-A lightweight, fast, and feature-rich JavaScript template engine with a familiar Jinja2-like syntax.
-TinyTemplate is designed for developers who need powerful templating capabilities without the overhead of larger frameworks.
+A lightweight, fast, and feature-rich JavaScript template engine with a familiar Jinja2-like syntax. curlyjs is designed for developers who need powerful templating capabilities without the overhead of larger frameworks.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)